Start date: September 2020

-The programme offers three pathways, each tailored towards the needs of our students to ensure they get the most out of their studies:
+The programme offers two pathways, each tailored towards the needs of our students to ensure they get the most out of their studies:

-- The Management pathway is designed for students who have not previously studied business and management, particularly those who have not studied Finance and Accounting in depth.
+- The Corporate pathway is designed for students who may or may not have previously studied business and management, particularly those who have not studied Finance and Accounting in depth.

-- The Corporate and Finance pathways are for candidates who already have an undergraduate degree in business and management, having studied Finance and Accounting.
-Having a degree in business and management is not enough for these pathways if you have not studied Finance and Accounting in sufficient depth.
+- The Finance pathway are for candidates who already have an undergraduate degree in business and management, having studied Finance and Accounting.
+Having a degree in business and management is not enough for this pathway if you have not studied Finance and Accounting in sufficient depth.

 There may be exceptions to these guidelines.
-Students who have a strong educational background in Finance and Accounting, even if they have not studied other disciplines related to business and management, may be allocated to the Corporate and Finance pathways.
+Students who have a strong educational background in Finance and Accounting, even if they have not studied other disciplines related to business and management, may be allocated to the Finance pathway.
 Other factors will be considered for the pathway allocation, such as evidence of quantitative skills.